jayedrashid/React-Jumpstart/README.md

 Previously we've put together all those logic inside the useEffect hook to update all of these state properties to output the data or loading massage or an error if there is one.
 But what if we want to do this same kind of thing in another component in the future where we fetch some data or create state for the data itself the error and is pending property etc. We then have to rewrite all of these code in that component again.
 Which is not easy to manage especially if you put these code in a few different places in your application.
-So, it would be good if we could make use of all of this code again in different component so make it bit more reusable so we don't have to continually write it out again and again.
+So, it would be good if we could make use of all of this code again in different component so make it bit more reusable so we don't have to continuously write it out again and again.
 So when we do something like this by externalizing the logic into its own file we're creating something called a `Custom Hook` in react.
 It's a bit like useState & useEffect have their own specific functionality as hooks.
 We'd be creating a Custom Hook with a specific ability to fetch data.

 In order to make this custom hook, we first make a new file named useFetch.js in the source folder: